jurgen-kluft/cjson/README.md

 # json parser

-A straightforward json parser.
+A JSON parser as well as a JSON decoder that can read directly into C structures.

-- Can read UTF-8
+- UTF-8
-- Pretty fast (not aimed to be the fastest)
+- Lexer
+- Parser
+- Decoder

+Uses a simple forward/linear allocator.

 ## Dependencies